bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-lighthouse.md

 {% endsi_step %}

-{% si_step Set up the Basestations in Flight area%}
+{% si_step Set up the basestations in flight area%}
-After the modes are correctly set, you can place the basestations in the area.
-The ideal flight area for two basestations is about 5 x 5 x 3.0, but as long as the crazyflie is not further away than 7 meters from at least one basestation, this should work out.
+After the base station's channels are correctly set, you can mount them in your flight area by a wall mount or a camera-stand.
+The ideal flight area for two basestations is about 5 x 5 x 3.0, but long as the Crazyflie is not further away than 7 meters from at least one basestation, it should work out.

+Make sure that you have the following conditions in your flight area:
-Note that the basestations should be about at least 0.5 meters higher than the flight area of the crazyflie due to the placement of the sensors on the lighthouse deck.
-Also make sure that there are no mirrors or big large reflective items in the area.
-Also make sure that you do not have direct sunlight either
+* The basestations should be about at least 0.5 meters higher than the flight area of the Crazyflie due to the placement of the sensors on the Lighthouse deck.
+* Make sure that there are no mirrors or big large reflective items in the area.
+* Make sure that you do not have direct sunlight.

 {% img maximum flying height ; wide; /images/tutorials/getting_started_with_lighthouse/setup_arena.png %}